Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Trailer Comments

 The closing braces of namespaces must always contain a comment with the namespace declaration (i.e. `} // namespace my_namespace`).
 In conditional statements, `else` statements must always be followed by a commented condition that must be true if the `else` statement is ever reached (i.e. `else // if (value > 4)`).
 The same must be done for `#else`  pre-processor directives.

-## Feature Preference

-C++ has a rich legacy that goes back to the 1960s, and there are often may be many standard features available to accomplish the same task.
-When there are multiple ways of accomplishing the same task, the solution that came out in the most recent version of the C++ (or C) standard must be preferred because newer features are usually more secure and practical.
-However, older features may be used instead if there is a good reason for doing so.
-Comments must be used to explain this reasoning to others in order to prevent repeated discussion.

 ## Avoid Macro Magic